 Born 1983; St Albans UK.

 Nicholas Mortimer is interested in how reality, its representation and performance can be designed or deployed.
+The outcomes of his work consider how to use scenography to interrogate emerging techno-political concerns.

 His practise looks to mechanisms found in narratology to explore themes found within cultural studies of media and technology, historical research and theory in order to explore relations between perceptions of reality, systems of control and the blurred boundaries of fact and fiction.